mohirt-zz/vagrant-docker-drupal/README.md

 Since Docker by default, allowing [inter-container-connections](https://docs.docker.com/articles/networking/#communication-between-containers) without restrictions.
 For security reasons, please modify `/etc/default/docker` and add `--iptables=true --icc=false` to the `DOCKER_OPTS` variable.
 After restarting docker, docker will default `DROP` packets in the forward chain and adding `ACCEPT` entries when using `--link` during `docker run`.

 ### Some Default Settings for Drupal
-The Drupal default 'poor man' style cron is disabled, since we have a specific container to do the background cronjob.
+- The Drupal default 'poor man' cron is disabled, since we have a specific container to do the background cronjob.
+- Drupal core module `syslog` is enabled, and facility is being set as `local6`.
+Identity is set as `<PROJECT_CODE>`.
+Nginx's facility is set as `local7` and tag is set as `<PROJECT_CODE>` as well.

 ## Coming Features
-- Centralized logging
 - A proper sendmail solutions for containers
 - Some shortcuts to interact with container, e.g. using drush commands
 - A nice backup strategies